MercersKitchen/Music-Player-20250131-P2-github.io/Lesson Prototyping/MercersLessons/ImageAspectRatio/ReadMe Paper Folding.txt

 ---

-Handout 11x17, scissors, and ruler (use old paper for BLOCKS) Need scalled down 11x8.5
+Handout 11x17, scissors, and ruler (use old paper for BLOCKS) Need scaled down 11x8.5

-Computers do something called image resizing very easly
+Computers do something called image resizing very easily
-- stretching or shirnking pixels is easy and the image looks exactly the same
+- stretching or shrinking pixels is easy and the image looks exactly the same
 - if an image has very little memory, this image can appear pixelated

 A small or big image will fit in a rect()
 - the smaller dimension will not look weird, =1
-- the larger dimesion will change aspect ration
+- the larger dimension will change aspect ration

 CAUTION: will the image fit inside it's frame